VRConservation/neca_jpa/jpa.md

 2. Other revenue-generating options could be tested in the same manner to ensure their effectiveness and introduce them to skeptical participants, financial managers, or government entities that are not used to working with alternative finance options.

 ## Collaborative Finance
-Collaborative finance is a conservation finance strategy that involves cooperative interaction between individual project developers, stakeholders, and finance providers ([Russell and Odefey 2024](https://confinance.info)).
+Collaborative finance is a conservation finance strategy that involves cooperative interaction between individual project developers, stakeholders, and finance providers [@russell].
 This process may or may not include traditional financial institutions.[^collabo] The term can be broadened to include finance developed through the fair and equitable participation of stakeholders in a region, landscape, or watershed, addressing natural resource and infrastructure management needs, and utilizing multiple forms of funding, from public grants to private investment.
 Finance approaches may include outcomes-based finance models such as environmental impact bonds.

 The challenge of new finance options vs. more traditional approaches is, simply put, they're new.
 As a result, more conservative controllers, accountants, and similar financial managers within any organization will be resistant to implementing new, unproven methods for generating income.
 Consequently, it may be best to start strong with traditional approaches and gradually test new strategies.
 Feasibility studies may also help introduce collaborative finance and new approaches.
 However, there are examples of established and successful impact finance bonds on the North Yuba River to draw upon when creating novel funding streams.